 This fully revised and updated edition of Construction Contracts: Questions and Answers includes 300 questions and incorporates 42 new judicial decisions, the JCT 2016 updates and the RIBA Building Contracts and Professional Services Contracts 2018 updates.

 Every question included has been asked of David Chappell during his career and his answers are authoritative but written as briefly and simply as possible.
 Legal language is avoided but legal cases are given to enable anyone interested to read more deeply into the reasoning behind the answers.
-This is both a useful reference for architects, project managers, quantity surveyors and lawyers, but also a useful classroom resource to stimulate interesting discussions about real world construction contract issues.
+This is not only a useful reference for architects, project managers, quantity surveyors and lawyers, but also a useful student resource to stimulate interesting discussions about real-world construction contract issues.

 Table of Contents